csswizardry/csswizardry.github.com/_posts/2024-12-02-a-layered-approach-to-speculation-rules.md

 date: 2024-12-02 00:01:56
 categories: Web Development
 main: "https://csswizardry.com/wp-content/uploads/2024/12/speculation-rules-poster.jpg"
-meta: "Layering up our Speculation Rules for a more progressive aproach to performance."
+meta: "The new Speculation Rules API is incredibly powerful, but we can do so much more!
+By taking a layered, opt-in approach, we can add more progressive and effective functionality."
 ---

 I’ve always loved doing slightly unconventional and crafty things with simple